dnc1994/MiniJavaCF/doc/report.md

 #### Symbol

 Each symbol has a name and a type.
-In `Symbol.java` we define two necessary methods:
+In `Symbol.java` we define two important static methods:

     public static boolean isPrimitiveType(String type) {
         return type.equals("int") || type.equals("int[]") || type.equals("boolean");